-The kestrel hovers as though it were the easiest thing in the world, constantly adjusting its wings, tail and body, but keeping the head perfectly still, its vision focussed on the ground below.
+Kestrels are one of our most impressive birds of prey.
+Their old name was 'windhover' and their ability to hover in mid-air, stiff wings flapping frantically, is unmatched by any other bird in the UK.
+You'll very occasionally see buzzards hovering, but you can almost tell it doesn't come naturally to them, they labour away at it, looking very ungainly!
+The kestrel hovers as though it were the easiest thing in the world, constantly adjusting its wings, tail and body, but keeping the head perfectly still, its vision focused on the ground below.
 Kestrels can actually see ultraviolet light - rodent urine fluoresces in ultraviolet, meaning kestrels can see the trails they leave around their burrows.
 Watch for long enough and you might be lucky enough to see the bird fold its wings and plummet like a stone to the ground - lucky for you, not so lucky for whatever was underneath it!
 If it has caught something the bird will probably 'mantle' over it, holding its wings in a distinctive way as though trying to hide the catch underneath them.
 It'll then make a decision whether it feels safe enough to eat it on the spot or clutch it in its talons and fly off to eat elsewhere.

-While their ability to hover is truly amazing kestrels aren't above taking advantage of human infrastructure.
-Keep your eye on the power pylons as you walk, as you'll often find a bird of prey on them, watching the ground for anything passing below, while giving its wings a bit of a rest!
+While their ability to hover is truly amazing, kestrels aren't above taking advantage of human infrastructure.
+Keep your eye on the power pylons as you walk, as you'll often find a bird of prey on them, watching the ground for anything passing below, while giving its wings a bit of a rest.

-Kestrel numbers have been in decline in recent years but their population is known to be closely related to vole numbers - the more voles there are, the more kestrels!
-Vole numbers naturally fluctuate over a four-year cycle. voles Will breed and breed until there is no longer enough food to support them - and then their numbers will crash.
-There can be ten times as many voles at the top of their cycle as at the bottom so it makes a big difference to the species which predate them.
-Unfortunately kestrels are also very vulnerable to habitat loss and pollution - as well as human persecution - and conservationists are worried about their future.
+Kestrel numbers have been in decline in recent years, but their population is known to be closely related to vole numbers - the more voles there are, the more kestrels.
+Vole numbers naturally fluctuate over a four-year cycle.
+They breed and breed until there is no longer enough food to support them - and then their numbers will crash.
+There can be ten times as many voles at the top of their cycle as at the bottom, so it makes a big difference to the species which predate them.
+Unfortunately, kestrels are also very vulnerable to habitat loss and pollution - as well as human persecution - and conservationists are worried about their future.
 Places like Luggiebank are key to their survival.